Comparisons12 min read

 Stash is the better pick if:

-- You want to own real companies.
+• You want to own real companies.
 There's something genuinely motivating about holding fractional shares of Apple or Tesla, even if it's only $2 worth.
 Stash delivers that feeling — and over time, those fractional shares actually grow.

-- You need both an IRA and custodial account without paying $12/month.
+• You need both an IRA and custodial account without paying $12/month.
 At $9/month, Stash's premium tier gives you both.

 The Verdict: Acorns vs Stash for Micro-Investing 2026

 Choose Acorns Try Acorns if you want the most frictionless, automated micro-investing experience available.
-It's a stronger product for behavioral reasons — it keeps you from tinkering when you shouldn't be — and the round-up mechanic is still the best passive savings tool in this category.
+It's stronger for behavioral reasons — it keeps you from tinkering when you shouldn't be — and the round-up mechanic is still the best passive savings tool in this category.

 Choose Stash Stash if you want to actually learn investing, prefer owning real stocks (even fractionally), or find the Stock-Back rewards compelling.
 It's more flexible, and the $9/month premium tier edges out Acorns' comparable offering on pure value.

-Neither app is a long-term wealth-building engine on its own.
+And here's the thing: neither app is a long-term wealth-building engine on its own.
 They're on-ramps.
 Use them as on-ramps — and then keep moving.

 FAQ: Acorns vs Stash for Micro-Investing 2026